alekssadowski95/Open-Source-Measurement-Equipment/README.md

 # Open-Source Measurement Equipment

-Generic measurement equipment enclosure to be used with:
+Generic measurement equipment framework (enclosure, PSU, display, ...) to be used with:
 - Digital Oscilloscopes
 - Waveform Generators
 - Spectrum Analyzers